Reduce Product Returns with the 80/20 Rule

-The Vital Few and Trivial Many of Product Returns: The 80/20 Rule
+The Vital Few and Trivial Many of Product Returns

 The good news: you’ve just gotten promoted to Director of Reverse Logistics.

 The bad news: you’ve inherited a whole host of problems that need your immediate attention.

 Ideally, you want to focus your attention on the most significant problems, but where do you begin?
 How do you decide which issues are priorities and which can wait?
 Are the same root causes creating multiple issues?

 Reduce Product Returns